-Publicly, and with arms in his hands, did the rights with which God and nature have in-Gen. Tacon despoil Cuba of the constitution of vested man.
+Gen. Tacon despoil Cuba of the constitution of vested man.
+Spain, proclaimed by all the powers of the the fundamental law of the whole kingdom.

-Spain, proclaimed by all the powers of the Who will in Cuba oppose this indefeasible monarchy, and sent to be sworn to in Cuba, as instinct, this imperative necessity of defending our property, and of seeking in the institutions Publicly, and by legislative act, was Cuba of a just, free, and regulated government, that declared to be deprived of all the rights en welfare and security which are the conditions joyed by all Spaniards, and conceded by nature on which alone civilized society can exist ?
+declared to be deprived of all the rights en welfare and security which are the conditions joyed by all Spaniards, and conceded by nature on which alone civilized society can exist? civilization.